Ilitches linked to 147 unused Detroit properties

 The Ilitch plan to apparently clear the Henry Street block, which includes the Berwin and another occupied apartment building, caused an uproar.
 As a result, city officials created a historic district.
 That means the Ilitch group now faces extra hurdles to get approval to raze the Henry Street buildings, along with some others on Cass Avenue.
 The Ilitch group has not provided an update of its plans for months.

-The Ilitch group also is at risk of losing control of a 13-story empty building, the Eddystone, that looms over the northwest edge of Little Caesars Arena.
-The Ilitches have development rights to the city-owned building but didn't fulfill its promise to renovate and re-open the building by fall 2018.
+The Ilitch group also is at risk of losing development control of a 13-story empty building, the Eddystone, that looms over the northwest edge of Little Caesars Arena.
+The Ilitches didn't fulfill their promise to renovate and re-open the building by fall 2018.

 The Ilitches unveiled a $41 million development plan for the Eddystone this year.
 The city imposed a series of deadlines to ensure the plan moves forward.
 If the group falls behind schedule, the city can essentially take away the project from the Ilitches.

 The group also faces neighborhood resistance for its plan to build a 700-space parking deck next to the MotorCity Casino Hotel.
 Dozens of residents showed up a planning commission meetings this summer, urging officials to deny the Ilitch request based on the group's development record.

 MotorCity Casino officials said they are working with the city to develop the area around the casino.
 The organization recently gave $875,000 for a city planning study called the Greater Corktown Framework.
 It is intended to shape the future development of Corktown and North Corktown, city officials said.